honojs/website/concepts/philosophy.md

 ## Web Standard

-Hono uses only **Web Standard API** or which is called Fetch Standard.
+Hono uses only **Web Standard APIs** like Fetch.
 They were originally used in the `fetch` function and consist of basic objects that handle HTTP requests and responses.
 In addition to `Requests` and `Responses`, there are `URL`, `URLSearchParam`, `Headers` and others.

-Cloudflare Workers, Deno and Bun, which have recently emerged, use this Web Standard API to build HTTP servers.
+Cloudflare Workers, Deno, and Bun also build upon Web Standard APIs.
 For example, a server that returns "Hello World" could be written as below.
 This could run on Cloudflare Workers and Bun.

 ```ts